On tope graphs of complexes of oriented matroids: Pc-minors, expansions, zone graphs, and metric subgraphs

-A subgraph $H$ of $G$, or just a set of vertices of $H$, is called {\it gated} (in $G$) if for every vertex $x$ outside $H$ there exists a vertex $x'$ in $H$, the {\it gate} of $x$, such that each vertex $y$ of $H$ is connected with $x$ by a shortest path passing through the gate $x'$.
+A subgraph $H$ of $G$, or just a set of vertices of $H$, is called \emph{gated} (in $G$) if for every vertex $x$ outside $H$ there exists a vertex $x'$ in $H$, the \emph{gate} of $x$, such that each vertex $y$ of $H$ is connected with $x$ by a shortest path passing through the gate $x'$.
 It is easy to see that if $x$ has a gate in $H$, then it is unique and that gated subgraphs are convex.
+See~\cite{Dre-87} for several results on gated sets in metric spaces.
+See Figure~\ref{fig:convexsubs} for examples of gated and non-gated subgraphs.

 In~\cite{Che-16} it was shown that gated subgraphs behave well with respect to pc-minors: \begin{lem} If $H$ is a gated subgraph of $G$, then $\rho_{f^+}(H)$ and $\pi_f(H)$ are gated subgraphs of $\rho_{f^+}(G)$ and $\pi_f(G)$, respectively. \end{lem} In the next lemma we will see that expansions can turn gated graphs into non-gated graphs.